RamazanovTs/DynamicArray/README.md

-Sure!
-Here's a revised README that incorporates details from your GitHub repository:

 # Dynamic Array

 Welcome to the **Dynamic Array** project!
 This repository contains a C implementation of a dynamic array that allows for flexible manipulation of integer elements.
 The dynamic array automatically resizes itself as elements are added or removed, providing a robust solution for handling collections of integers.